Azure-Samples/blockchain/blockchain-development-kit/accelerators/corda-integration-accelerator/service-bus-integration/docs/QuickStart.md

 ### Azure Service Bus

-There will need to two queue, one for ingress and egress for replies.
+There will need to two queues, one for ingress and egress for replies.
 This is needed for the full end to end integration via the 'service-bus-listener'.

 ### Docker